Insurgency in Khyber Pakhtunkhwa: Fighting for NATO supply lines

 On 11 November 2008, another group of militants attacked two convoys at the Khyber Pass capturing 13 trucks which were headed for Afghanistan.
 One convoy was from the United Nations World Food Programme and was carrying wheat.
 The second was intended for NATO troops and one of the captured trucks was carrying with it two U.S. military Humvees, which were also seized.

 On 8 December 2008, the militants torched more than 160 vehicles destined for US-led troops in Afghanistan.
-The militants attacked the Portward Logistic Terminal (PTL) in the northern city of Peshawar at around 02:30 am, destroying its gate with a rocket-propelled grenade and shooting dead a guard.
-They then set fire to about 100 vehicles, including 70 Humvees, which shipping documents showed were being shipped to the US-led coalition forces and the Afghan National Army.
+The militants attacked the Portward Logistic Terminal (PTL) in the northern city of Peshawar at around 2:30 a.m., destroying its gate with a rocket-propelled grenade and shooting dead a guard.
+They then set fire to about 100 vehicles, including 70 Humvees, which shipping documents showed were being shipped to the U.S.-led coalition forces and the Afghan National Army.
 At the same time, militants torched about 60 more vehicles at the nearby Faisal depot, which like Portward is on the ring road around Peshawar, where convoys typically stop before heading for the Khyber Pass.
 On 3 February 2009, the militant group again blew up a bridge at the Khyber Pass, temporarily cutting a major supply line for Western troops in Afghanistan.
 After the attack supplies along the route had been halted "for the time being", according to NATO.